yabinmeng/nosqlbench-build-docs/site/content/workloads-101/11-named-scenarios.md

 # run multiple named scenarios from one workload, and then some from another
 nb5 scenario myworkloads longrun default longrun scenario another.yaml name1 name2
 # In this form ^ you may have to add the explicit form to avoid conflicts between
 # workload names and scenario names.
-That's why the explicit form is provided, afterall.
+That's why the explicit form is provided, after all.
 ```

 ## Workload selection

-The examples above contain no reference to a workload (formerly called _
+The examples above contain no reference to a workload (formerly called _yaml_).
-yaml_).
 They don't need to, as they refer to themselves implicitly.
 You may add a `workload=`
 parameter to the command templates if you like, but this is never needed for basic use, and it is
 error-prone to keep the filename matched to the command template.
 Just leave it out by default.